zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update-in-bulk.md

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/dapper-tutorial.net/images/import-data-1.png" alt="Import data-1">

-You can see by default, some more customers data is available in the text area, you can edit that but make sure it remains in CSV format.
-Once you are done with changes, click on the Save button and you will see that new customers are added to the database.
+You can see by default, some more customer data is available in the text area, you can edit that but make sure it remains in CSV format.
+Once you are done with changes, click on the **Save** button and you will see that new customers are added to the database.

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/dapper-tutorial.net/images/display-all-customers-2.png" alt="Display all customers-2">